JamesNK/BookOfDotNetOSS/dependencies.md

 ## NuGet dependency version ranges

 A package reference specifies the range of valid packages it allows.
-Typically the package reference version in the `csproj` file is the minimum version and there is no maximum.
+Typically, the package reference version in the `csproj` file is the minimum version and there is no maximum.

 ```xml
 <!-- Accepts any version 1.0 and above. -->